Science that matters: Master’s student researches quantum models of water molecules using computational methods

 What is your research focused on?

-I am supervised by Dr. Roy, and in general, our research group studies quantum molecular systems using computational methods such as the density matrix renormalization group (DMRG), quantum Monte Carlo (QMC), and generative modeling.
+I am supervised by Dr. Roy, and in general, our research group studies quantum molecular systems using computational methods such as the density matrix renormalization group (DMRG), quantum Monte Carlo (QMC), and generative modelling.
 I work on a particular type of QMC called path integral Monte Carlo (PIMC) and apply it to study quantum models of water molecules.

-A significant component of PIMC is importance sampling, which involves generating samples from a high-dimensional non-trivial probability distributionand is thus a very difficult task.
+A significant component of PIMC is importance sampling, which involves generating samples from a high-dimensional non-trivial probability distribution—and is thus a very difficult task.
 My research specifically looks at novel techniques for performing this task of importance sampling more efficiently by drawing on physical insights from the quantum systems of interest so that we can simulate larger and more complex systems using fewer computational resources.

 What wider implications to academia or industry could your research have?